 Dr. Lane mentioned a 2004 review article published in the journal Nature Reviews Immunology that cited 131 studies showing that people and animals who didn’t get enough sleep had weakened immune systems, and thus were more prone to symptomatic infections.
 She also mentioned a chapter on exercise and immunity from the 2019 textbook “Muscle and Exercise Physiology” that made similar claims about how moderate exercise can boost immunity

 “Just get more sleep” may the most frustratingly useless parenting advice in the world, but Blumberg did have some more tangible suggestions on how to keep your kids from gifting you every single germ they touch.

 Both he and Lane went out of their way to bring up vaccines, which are crucial for preventing or at least weakening infections.
+(Go ahead stock up on elderberry syrup too, just in case).
 Blumberg went on to say that people tend to spend too much time cleaning their homes compared to their bodies and hands, on which germs can much more easily survive.

 “I don’t have any magic suggestions,” Blumberg laughed before giving one.
 “Kids as young as 2 or 3 can learn to cough into their elbow rather than covering their hand.”